Jack-Works/eslaf-paint/README.md

 - \<align-y>: top | bottom | center
 - \<short>: short for \<align-x>-\<align-y>, map from keypad, Not recommended
 - \<color>: CSS color

+## Change log
+- Oct 31, **BREAKING CHANGE** Now you can get the command line arguments in the JS type profile by providing a Function
+- Oct 31, Fix the CRLF problem
+- Oct 24, The whole config can be a Promise now
+- Oct 23, Now some of the input type support async Promise
+- Oct 23, Now you can give type pic a Buffer instead
+- Oct 22, Now can set the width and height of the img type
+- Oct 21, Now can import as a module
+- Oct 16, **BREAKING CHANGES** on command arguments and config file, and Support paint Picture now
+- Oct 15, Support CSS Selector * now, (but notice, **all selector have the same importance**)
+- Oct 15, Fix globally install on Windows
+- Oct 7, 2016 text-overflow: clip; now is available